antmicro/audio-latency-tester/doc/source/usage.md

 Recorded and processed audio waveforms
 :::

-### `Google Meet` connection latency measurement
+### Google Meet connection latency measurement

 The device under test consisted of:

-* PC with Debian 12 system and `Google Meet` running in a `Google Chrome` web browser
+* PC with Debian 12 system and Google Meet running in a Google Chrome web browser
-* An Android smartphone with `Google Meet` application
+* An Android smartphone with the Google Meet application

-Both devices were connected to a `Google Meet` meeting via the same Wi-Fi network.
+Both devices were connected to a Google Meet meeting via the same Wi-Fi network.
 A speaker connected to the [audio latency tester board](https://github.com/antmicro/audio-latency-tester-board) was placed in front of the smartphone, while a microphone board was attached to headphones connected to the PC.

 10 recordings were made using: